avanikawa/docs_haptik/docs/agent-chat/bot-agent-handover.md

 Example use cases -

 1. When the user comes to a bot and explicitly says "I want to chat with an agent".
-2. When you want to capture some user details such as the user's name and email and then redirect the user to an agent.
+2. When you want to capture some user details such as their name and email and then redirect the user to an agent.
 ```

 There is a generic function for Smart Agent Chat integration that needs to be added to a node from where the agent function is to be used.